 APAC.
 Arthur Paul Afghanistan Collection

-Content Description This collection will include a variety of artworks and artifacts from, depicting, or otherwise related to Afghanistan.
-Please see the individual components for details.
+The Afghanistan Art and Ephemera Collection includes a variety of artworks, photographs, and ephemera that are from, depicting, or otherwise related to Afghanistan.
+See the individual components in this finding aid for details.

 The collection of photographer and author Bruce Richardson includes photographs, correspondence, manuscripts and publications, and other material related to Afghanistan, especially, the Soviet-Afghan War, beginning in the 1980s.
 Prior to his death, Richardson donated photographs and books to the collection at various times.
 For example, prior to October 2012, Richardson donated 13 high-quality photographs that document the later years of the Soviet war in Afghanistan.